Willian-code/Libft/README.md

 make bonus

 # Compile your main with the library, example:
-cd .. && clang main.c Libft/libft.a
+cd .. && clang main_test.c Libft/libft.a

 # Execute your program
 ./a.out